E-APR: Mapping the Effectiveness of Automated Program Repair: Results

+\textbf{RQ1:} The most significant features that have an impact on the effectiveness of APR techniques are the Object-Oriented Features: MOA, CAM, AMC, PMC, and the \pef feature: AECSL, SPTWNG, CVNI, VCTC, and PUIA. \end{mybox}

-To visualise the results in a meaningful way, we apply PCA as a dimensionality reduction technique on the optimal subset of features.
-This allows us to analyse the location of the different benchmarks across the software instance space in 2D, which reveals how diverse they are.
+To visualise the results in a 2-D instance space, we apply PCA as a dimensionality reduction technique on the optimal subset of features.
 Two new axes were created, which are linear combinations of the selected set of most significant features.
-The coordinate system that defines the new software instance space is defined as:
+The coordinate system that defines the new instance space is defined as:

-The new coordinates are a combination of the 9 features.
+The new coordinates (depicted in Equation~\ref{eq:pcs}) are a combination of the 9 features.
 CAM, PMC and MOA have the highest contribution on $z_1$, and SPTWNG, AMC and VCTC contribute the most to $z_2$.
 CVNI, AECSL, and PUIA contribute equally to both coordinates.

+We plot the footprints of the 11 APRTs in Figure~\ref{fig:footprints}.
+Each point in the 2-D instance space represents a buggy program.
+If an APR technique produced a patch for a particular program, it is considered Effective, otherwise, we label it as Ineffective.
+Each graph in Figure~\ref{fig:footprints} represents the footprint of one of the techniques that we study in this paper.
+The x-axis and y-axis are the two principal components $z_1$ and $z_2$, defined in Equation~\ref{eq:pcs}.

+A visual inspection of the footprints shows that while some techniques appear more similar than others (for example, jKali is more similar to jMutRepair than NPEFix), each technique has its unique strengths.

+All APRTs apart form NPEFix repaired bugs located at the top-right of the instance space.
+These are bugs from Defects4J benchmark (see Figure~\ref{fig:datasetfootprint}), which confirms a long held hypothesis that APRTs are being perfected to repair bugs from this dataset.